MattGDwyer/react-markdown-previewer/readme.md

 ### January 18, 2022
   I've hit a pretty hard wall trying to deploy to heroku.
 I've chased down a bunch of issues that it could be, and I continue to do so.
 I'll be starting a ticket with heroku today.
 Currently the build is successful until it hits webpack.
 Then webpack "compiles successfully" over and over until the build finally fails.

+### January 19, 2022
+  Finally successfully deployed the site on heroku.
+The final solution was to tweak my heroku config settings.
+It appears I was installing dependencies and then immediately pruning them.
+Success!
+Wow.
+That took me a few days to figure out.
+Along the way I've learned how to check for memory leaks, the intricacies of deploying with heroku, a ton about package.json, and installing dependencies, and a whole lot more.
+I'll take it!